-Pain in the upper back is usually the result of poor posture, muscle overuse, or injury.
-Treatment may include home remedies, such as rest and gentle exercises, or possibly seeing a physical therapist.
+Pain in the upper back is usually the result of poor posture, muscle overuse, an injury, or a herniated disk.
+Other possible causes include lung cancer, osteoarthritis, and a spinal infection.

 The upper back is the area between the base of the neck and the bottom of the ribcage.
 There are 12 bones that make up the upper back, which doctors call the thoracic spine.